astronomer/airflow-guides/guides/what-is-a-sensor.md

 [Apache Airflow Sensors](https://airflow.apache.org/docs/apache-airflow/stable/concepts/sensors.html) are a special kind of operator that are designed to wait for something to happen.
 When they run, they will check to see if a certain criteria is met before they are marked successful and let their downstream tasks execute.
 When used properly, they can be a great way of making your DAGs more event driven.

-In this guide, we'll cover the basics of using sensors in Airflow, best practices for implementing sensors in production, and new sensor-related features in Airflow 2 like smart sensors and asynchronous operators.
+In this guide, we'll cover the basics of using sensors in Airflow, best practices for implementing sensors in production, and new sensor-related features in Airflow 2 like smart sensors and deferrable operators.
 For more in-depth guidance on these topics, check out our [mastering sensors webinar](https://www.astronomer.io/events/webinars/creating-data-pipelines-using-master-sensors/).

 ## Sensor Basics